Inequity Aversion Pricing over Social Networks: Approximation Algorithms and Hardness Results

 \begin{theorem} For any number $n$ of agents, the optimal single-price solution achieves a $1/H_r$-approximation, where $r=\min\{n, v_{\max}\}$, and $H_{\ell}$ is the $\ell$-th harmonic number, i.e.,

 Furthermore, the approximation guarantee is tight. \end{theorem}

-The proof follows from the proof of Theorem \ref{thm:h_n_gen} in Section \ref{sec:k-values}.
-One interesting point here, is that single-price solutions do not use any discontinuities.
-If $R_{\ND}$ is the maximum revenue without using any discontinuities, clearly $R_{\ND}\geqslant R_{\SP}$.
-And as we mentioned in Section \ref{sec:definitions}, it is possible to find the optimal solution that does not use discontinuities in polynomial time; so why use something worse instead of $R_{\ND}$?
-Actually, besides being harder to argue about, $R_{\ND}$ turns out to be as bad an approximation as $R_{\SP}$, in the worst case.
-Hence, the proposition below reveals that introducing discontinuities can cause a significant increase in the optimal revenue achievable by the seller, compared to what can be achieved without discontinuities.
+The proof follows from the proof of Theorem \ref{thm:h_n_gen} in Section \ref{sec:general}, which provides a more general result.
+One interesting point here is that single-price solutions do not use any discontinuities.
+If $R_{\ND}$ is the optimal revenue without using any discontinuities, clearly $R_{\ND}\geqslant R_{\SP}$.
+And as we mentioned in Section \ref{sec:definitions}, it is possible to find the optimal solution that does not use discontinuities in polynomial time \cite{AMT13}; so why use something worse instead of using directly $R_{\ND}$?
+Actually, for our purposes, besides being harder to argue about, $R_{\ND}$ turns out to be as bad an approximation as $R_{\SP}$ in the worst case, when allowing discontinuities.

+The proposition below provides some further justification for the model with discontinuities, under the seller's point of view.
+In particular, it reveals that introducing discontinuities can cause a significant increase in the optimal revenue achievable by the seller, compared to what can be achieved without discontinuities.

 \begin{proposition} The optimal solution with no discontinuities achieves a $1/H_r$-approximation, where $r=\min\{n, v_{\max}\}$, and this approximation guarantee is tight. \end{proposition}